History of Sea Boots

 The Finished Product

 The Sea Boots is truly a remarkable vessel.
 She cruises at 21 knots burning 20 gallons of fuel per hour and only drawing 30 inches of water while planning.
 The shallow draft was accomplished with a tunnel built into the hull; it also reduced the shaft angle to 6 degrees.
 Most boats have a shaft angle of 10 to 12 degrees.
-The lower shaft angle results in more foreword thrust.
-Front windows were eliminated to remove the risk of sudden bad weather and ruff seas entering the wheel house area and flooding causing the center of gravity to suddenly raise.
-A self bailing cock pit with 14 inch scuppers were designed to shed water quickly in the even of a wave breaking into the cock pit.
-Seven water tight bulkheads with automatic pumps guard against hull breach.
-Low profile tuna tower with extra strong bracing gaurdes against sudden micro burst of wind around bad weather.
+The lower shaft angle results in a more foreword thrust.
+Front windows were eliminated to remove the risk of sudden bad weather and ruff seas entering the wheelhouse area and flooding causing the center of gravity to suddenly raise.
+A self-bailing cockpit with 14-inch scuppers was designed to shed water quickly in the event of a wave breaking into the cockpit.
+Seven watertight bulkheads with automatic pumps guard against hull breach.
+Low profile tuna tower with extra strong bracing guards against sudden microburst of wind around bad weather.
 These design features come from Capt.
-Jim’s more than fifty years of experience in the Florida Straights were 80 to 100 mile-an-hour wind bursts around thunder storms are common at certain times of the year.
+Jim's more than fifty years of experience in the Florida Straights were 80 to 100 mile-an-hour wind bursts around thunderstorms are common at certain times of the year.
 An 8.5 KW Northern Lights generator powers all the comforts of home including air conditioning, microwave, refrigerator, etc. The spacious flying bridge will seat comfortably all six anglers under a large shade top this is important to catch those cool summer breezes and to watch the action in the baits.
 The tuna tower extending some twenty-six feet above the water (employees only) enables the captain to spot game fish swimming near the surface for sight casting with live bait.
-Big dolphin, sailfish and cobia are the target at certain times of the year.
-In summary the Sea Boots offers anglers the maximum in creature comforts with lots of cool and comfortable seating, the best offshore light tackle from spin to trolling rods and reels.
-The captain and mate are friendly, knowledgeable and professional with 130 years of experience between the two.
+Big dolphin, sailfish and cobia are the targets at certain times of the year.
+In summary, the Sea Boots offers anglers the maximum in creature comforts with lots of cool and comfortable seating, the best offshore light tackle from spin to trolling rods and reels.
+The captain and mate are friendly, knowledgeable, and professional with 130 years of experience between the two.

 Come and experience the difference.